Multi-victim, multi-offender (MVMO)

 involving the ritual sacrifice of children.
 They believe that the Belgium

-cults are linked with similar groups in Holland, Germany and the US.
-They
+cults were linked with similar groups in Holland, Germany and the U.S. They

 victims were abducted.